 - If your pain changes quickly with this technique, imagine how much more it will change when you practice consistently for 3 – 6 weeks.

-Move on to STEP 4 when you have gained some skill in combining breath and body awareness – the link is at the bottom of the page.
+Move on to STEP 4 when you have gained some skill in combining breath and body awareness.